“All humans are motivated to seek pleasure and avoid pain, to seek hope and avoid fear, and finally, to seek social acceptance and avoid rejection.”

 Hooked Short Summary

 Hooked by Nir Eyal is a book that explains how tech companies get people to use their products repeatedly.
 User habits are explained by the Hook Model which consists of four looping cycles: trigger, action, variable reward, and investment.
-The Hook is an excellent book that explains user behavior towards technological products and services.
+An excellent book that explains user behavior towards technological products and services.

 The Hook Model